Keep or Sell Car Calculator

 What moves the number most

 The result responds to Current Car Value, Expected Annual Repairs, Replacement Car Price, Finance Rate, and Years to Compare.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this